God Lives Underwater: Life in the So-Called Space Age and mainstream success (1997–2000)

-In 1997, God Lives Underwater went to Los Angeles, California to record their follow-up album with producer Gary Dobbins.
+In 1997, God Lives Underwater went to Los Angeles, California, to record their follow-up album with producer Gary Dobbins.
 During the recording process, there were creative tensions with drummer Kary.
-Afterwards, he was dismissed from the band, and was ultimately replaced by Scott Garrett.
-Garrett was previously a member of The Cult and also Pop's Cool Love, who Turzo worked with in the early 1990s.
+Afterwards, he was dismissed from the band and was ultimately replaced by Scott Garrett.
+Garrett was previously a member of The Cult and also Pop's Cool Love, with whom Turzo worked in the early 1990s.

 The resulting album, Life in the So-Called Space Age, was released in March 1998.
 It became the band's best-selling effort (eventually selling over 90,000 copies) as it peaked at No. 6 on Billboards Heatseekers chart and at No. 137 on the Billboard 200 chart.
 Its lead single, "From Your Mouth", appeared on Billboard's Modern Rock Tracks chart at No. 17 and on R&R's Alternative Top 50 chart at No. 18.
 Its music video was directed by Roman Coppola (the son of famed director Francis Ford Coppola).
-The video was a single take played in reverse and it featured champion hot-dog eater Hirofumi Nakajima taking food out of his mouth.
+The video was a single take played in reverse, and it featured champion hot-dog eater Hirofumi Nakajima taking food out of his mouth.
 The album's song "Rearrange" was also released as a single, but it failed to match its predecessor's success.
 God Lives Underwater supported Life in the So-Called Space Age by embarking on a U.S. tour with Stabbing Westward and Econoline Crush.

 Also in 1998, God Lives Underwater was at the helm of the Depeche Mode tribute album For the Masses, released on 1500.
-They had kickstarted the project and had recorded a cover of "Fly on the Windscreen" for the compilation.
+They had kick-started the project and had recorded a cover of "Fly on the Windscreen" for the compilation.
 Other artists that were brought in for the compilation included The Cure, Failure, The Smashing Pumpkins, GusGus, Veruca Salt, Dishwalla, Meat Beat Manifesto, Monster Magnet, Apollo 440, Deftones, Rammstein, Rabbit in the Moon, Self, Locust, and Hooverphonic.
 The compilation eventually peaked at No. 69 on the Billboard 200 chart.